-Mod Thermo-Kitty Heated Cat House has a number of thoughtful design features that set it apart from other cat houses for sale, especially for cold weather use.
-The entire tube is insulated and is excellent at containing heat during cold weather.
-It comes with enough bulk straw to create up to two layers of fresh bedding.
-Unlike other houses with an entry and exit door, the K&H Pet Products has only one small entrance hole.
-The house has handles that can remain open for full ventilation or closed to trap warm air inside of the Tube.
-While the majority of customers describe it as a waterproof, weatherproof cat house, some say that water can collect on the lid and seep into the house.
+The Mod Thermo-Kitty Heated Cat House is a well-designed cat house that stands out from others on the market, particularly for use in cold weather.
+The entire tube is insulated, making it excellent at retaining heat during cold weather.
+Additionally, it comes with enough bulk straw to create up to two layers of fresh bedding, and the handles can be left open for full ventilation or closed to trap warm air inside the Tube.
+While most customers describe it as a waterproof and weatherproof cat house, some say that water can collect on the lid and seep into the house.

 4. Heated House Birchwood Manor Outdoor Cat

 A birchwood cat house with two exits, designed for outdoor use, is available in both heated and unheated versions.
 The heated cat house version uses a low-wattage heater and comes with a heated pad to keep your cat warm and cozy on chilly nights.
 The unheated version is also comfortable with its plush cushion flooring, which provides a degree of insulation.

 This affordable outdoor cat house is made of sturdy wood and is spacious enough to accommodate medium-sized cats.
 Although it is not an insulated cat house and sits flat on the ground, it is a practical choice for pet owners looking for an affordable outdoor shelter for their cats.
 Customers have reported that the house needs to be covered in bad weather as rain and snow can damage it over time.
 However, assembly is easy and can be done without any additional tools.